rogerpadilla/nukak/README.md

 import { Id, Field, Entity } from 'nukak/entity';

 /**
- * Any class can be annotated with this decorator to make it works as
+ * any class can be annotated with this decorator to make it works as
  * an entity.
  */
 @Entity()